tebatalla/RailsLite/README.md

 # Rails Lite!

 A lite version of Rails.
 Features include:
+- ActiveRecord Lite!
+Query a database and create associations with ActiveRecord like methods
 - Template rendering and redirects
 - Session cookies
 - Route parameters